Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Event concealment Formulation

 \section{Event concealment Formulation}

-Since online services and network communications are increasingly significant to our daily life, the privacy of users may be exposed to potentially malicious eavesdroppers through the process of information transmission.
-For this reason, secrets have been well defined as a subset of states or sequences of events in various opacity formulation in DESs \cite{2007Chris}, \cite{2008Chris}, \cite{2011Chris}, \cite{2012Chris}, \cite{2011Lin}.
-In this work, we are interested in a scenario where a subset of events is deemed as the secret of a given system, and define the corresponding problem of event concealment for secret events of the system under partial observation.
-More specifically, we consider a system modeled as an NFA $G = (X, E, f, X_0)$ with event set $E=E_o\dot{\cup} E_{uo}$, where $E_o$ and $E_{uo}$ are the sets of observable events and unobservable events, respectively.
+In this work, we are interested in a scenario where a subset of events is deemed as the secret of a given system.
+More specifically, we consider a system modeled as an NFA $G = (X, E, f, x_0)$ with event set $E=E_o\dot{\cup} E_{uo}$, where $E_o$ and $E_{uo}$ are the sets of observable events and unobservable events, respectively.
 We assume, without loss of generality, that the set of secret events $E_S$ is a subset of $E_{uo}$ (i.e., $E_S\subseteq E_{uo}$) since observable secret events will be trivially revealed.
 For the sake of simplicity, we consider a single type of secrets, i.e., $E_S=\lbrace s\rbrace$.
-We make the following assumptions (similar to \cite{1995Sampath}) for the NFA $G$:\\ (1) The language of $G$ is live, which means that there is at least one event defined at each state $x\in X$;\\ (2) There exists no cycle of unobservable events in $G$;\\ (3) Every secret event is unobservable ($E_S\subseteq E_{uo}$).
+We make the following assumptions (similar to \cite{1995Sampath}) for the NFA $G$:\\ (1) The language of $G$ is live, which means that there is at least one event defined at each state $x\in X$.\\ (2) There exists no cycle of unobservable events in $G$.